 People buy from people they know, like and trust!
-When you earn their trust it will be much easier to sell the products you recommend (your own products or affiliate products).
+When you earn their trust it will be much easier to sell the products you recommend (your products or affiliate products).

 So your main goal is to become a trusted advisor for your audience.
-And the best way to do that is to produce and give them free content that they find really helpful!
+And the best way to do that is to produce and give them free content that they find helpful!

 People love to follow “experts” and they will buy the products they recommend because they trust them.

 So you want to be perceived as an “expert” so you can sell the products you recommend much easier.
-And once again the best way to do that is to produce a lot of content that they’ll really find helpful.
+And once again the best way to do that is to produce a lot of content that they’ll find helpful.

 They’ll begin to realize you know what you’re talking about.
 You’re an “expert” in your particular niche!

 People feel the need to reciprocate.
-If you produce a lot of content that they’ll really find useful, and share it with them for free… then they’ll feel the need to reciprocate, to give you something back.
+If you produce a lot of content that they’ll find useful, and share it with them for free… then they’ll feel the need to reciprocate, to give you something back.
 And that means they’re more likely to buy the products you sell.

 You can use some very specific search engine optimization techniques to rank your articles in search engines… and over time you can get a ton of free traffic from Google and other search engines!